Footsteps in the Dark (film): Original plays

 The material was taken from two plays, Footsteps in the Dark (1935) and Blondie White (1937), both adapted from plays by Ladislas Fodor, the latter from Katzenzungen (1934).

-Warner Bros bought the rights to Footsteps in the Dark in 1937.
+Warner Bros.
+Pictures bought the rights to Footsteps in the Dark in 1937.

 Blondie White was about the adventures of Frank Warren, a writer of detective novels who gets involved in a real-life murder, along with his wife.
 It made its debut in London in 1937 starring Basil Sydney and Joan Marion.
-The Scotsman called it "a dexterous and ingenuously contrived little piece."
+The Scotsman called it "a dexterous and ingenuously contrived little piece".
 Warner Bros bought the film rights in October, with a view to possibly filming it at their British base at Teddington Studios.
-(On the same trip Jack L. Warner also bought the rights to The Amazing Dr Clitterhouse and George and Margaret.)
+(On the same trip, Jack L. Warner also bought the rights to The Amazing Dr Clitterhouse and George and Margaret.)

 Development

-In December 1937 Warners announced they would make Blondie White as Footsteps in the Dark.
+In December 1937, Warner Bros. announced it would make Blondie White as Footsteps in the Dark.
 Frank Cavett was assigned to write the script and Joan Blondell and Claude Rains were mentioned as possible stars.
 John Huston and John Wexley were then reported as working on the script.

-In late 1938, Edward G. Robinson was announced as star and Anatole Litvak director.
-Lya Lys was to be the female star and in May 1939 it was announced the film would still go ahead.
-But it did not happen and by November Norman Reilly Raine was still working on the script.
+In late 1938, Edward G. Robinson was announced as star and Anatole Litvak as director.
+Lya Lys was to be the female star, and in May 1939, the studio announced the film would still go ahead.
+It did not happen, though, and by November, Norman Reilly Raine was still working on the script.

 In July 1940, Lester Cole had taken over as writer and Robinson had to drop out due to a commitment to make The Sea Wolf.
-Cole says he was hired to rewrite Wexley's script, calling Wexley "a fine playwright and screenwriter" but the story "was hardly his style".
+Cole says he was hired to rewrite Wexley's script, calling Wexley "a fine playwright and screenwriter", but the story "was hardly his style".

-Errol Flynn had just done seven period films in a row and was pestering Warner's for a change of pace so he was cast instead of Robinson.
-Once Flynn came on board, Olivia de Havilland was announced as his co star.
+Errol Flynn had just done seven period films in a row and was pestering Warner Bros. for a change of pace, so he was cast instead of Robinson.
+Once Flynn came on board, Olivia de Havilland was announced as his costar.
 She was replaced by Brenda Marshall.
 William Keighley was the original director announced.
-Louella Parsons wrote the film would be "a humorously treated mystery yarn of The Thin Man variety".
+Louella Parsons wrote that the film would be "a humorously treated mystery yarn of The Thin Man variety".